metaplex-foundation/developer-hub/src/pages/umi/guides/optimal-transactions-with-compute-units-and-priority-fees.md

   umi: Umi,
   transaction: TransactionBuilder
 ): Promise<number> => {
-  // Get unique writable accounts involved in the transaction
+  // Step 1: Get unique writable accounts involved in the transaction
   // We only care about writable accounts since they affect priority fees const distinctPublicKeys = new Set<string>();